microsoft/hlsl-specs/proposals/xxxx-mesh-nodes.md

 Notably, the `dx.op.GetMeshPayload` intrinsic from mesh shader is not supported by mesh nodes.
 Instead, payload data is available through the node input record.

-### Diagnostic Changes

-> TBD:

-> * What additional errors or warnings does this introduce?
-> * What exisiting errors or warnings does this remove?

-#### Validation Changes

-> TBD:

-> * What additional validation failures does this introduce?
-> * What existing validation failures does this remove?

 ### Runtime Additions

 #### Runtime information